cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/monitor-tunnels/metrics.md

 # Tunnel metrics

-Tunnel metrics show a Cloudflare Tunnel's traffic data and resource usage over time.
+Tunnel metrics show a Cloudflare Tunnel's throughput and resource usage over time.
 When you run a tunnel, you can configure `cloudflared` to spin up a Prometheus metrics endpoint — an HTTP server that exposes metrics in [Prometheus](https://prometheus.io/docs/introduction/overview/) format.
 You can then use the Prometheus toolkit on a remote machine to scrape metrics data from the `cloudflared` server.

 ## Start the metrics server